AntoineSavage/pizzascript/README.md

 The number of quotes of a symbol can be obtained like this:
 ```
 (symb_nbr_quotes 'foo)  # -> 1
 (symb_nbr_quotes ''bar) # -> 2
 (symb_nbr_quotes '''foo.bar.baz) # -> 3
 ```

-Booleans and other enum-like values can be represented using symbols like this:
+Booleans and other enum-like values are implemented using symbols like this:
 ```
 (def false 'false)
 (def true 'true)